Setting up pages

 4. CTA in local header (optional)

-7. If it's a child page, there is no need to fill out these sections unless the is a specific change needed.
+7. If your page is a child page, there is no need to fill out these sections unless there is a specific change needed.

-8. Fill out Description, Keywords and Social Sharing for top level and child pages.
+8. Fill out Social Sharing information for top level and child pages.

 Creating a Redirect Page

-1. On the dashboard, choose Pages at the top of the screen.
+1. From the Sitefinity dashboard, choose the Pages tab at the top.

 2. Select Create a Page.